Four4Two/squfury-monorepo/packages/hardhat/docs/contracts-documentation/strategy/CrabStrategy.md

 flash withdraw from strategy

-this function will borrow wSqueeth amount and repay for selling some of the ETH collateral
+this function will borrow wSquFury amount and repay for selling some of the ETH collateral

 ### Parameters: